algosup/2022-2023-project-2-factory-display-Project-1-group/documents/Functional_Specifications.md

 ### 5.6.
 Accessibility/Hardware:

 The application will work on android smart TV that can get access to the google play.
 In our case, we will be using a smart TV LED TCL.
+The device need to be connect to the Wi-Fi in order to get the information from the database and also for the update of the application.
+The update will be done automaticaly, the users will have to restart the TV or launch the app after it's done.
 ## 6. Personas

 ### 6.1.
 Visitor Christophe: